-There are no SSSI's in the vicinity of proposed pumping sites, however there may be sites of local or county importance and information on these sites should be obtained from the local naturalist trust.
+There are no SSSI's in the vicinity of proposed pumping sites, however there may be non-designated sites of local or county importance and information on these sites should be obtained from the local naturalist trust.

-It is not anticipated that these groundwater developments will have an effect on any wetland sites within the area, however this should be clarified through discussions with conservation organisations.
+It is possible that groundwater development will have an effect on any wetland sites within the area, however this should be clarified through discussions with conservation organisations.
+Development of the Marlow site has involved special provision to ensure no impact on wetland areas and similar provision may be required at Remenham.